intsystems/BMM/lab5/Readme.md

    - [Hypernetworks](http://www.ipiran.ru/journal/issues/2021_15_01/Vol15_Issue1.pdf)

-5. Repeat "learning to learn" experiment on MNIST.
+5. [Pyatkin Stanislav] Repeat "learning to learn" experiment on MNIST.
 Visualize norm of the gradient and norm of the parameter of gradients for optimization steps for different optimzers: SGD, Adam, LSTM.
     - [Learning to learn](https://arxiv.org/pdf/1606.04474.pdf)